ZihengZhaoJerry/1800_202510_BBY17/README.md

 ## Contributors
 - Hi my name is Hari, im excited to work with you guys
 - Hi my name is Jerry, I'm excited!
 - Hi my name is Cameron, I'm excited yay!
+I love going to the gym.
 - Ji my name is Ario.
 - adding a lot of change to get error